 Reverse Engineering a vehicle (or creating a CAN dbc file)

-Reverse engineering a vehicle is a process of interpreting the meaning of message data without the aid of the design documents or database files.
+Reverse engineering a vehicle is a process of interpreting the meaning of message data without the aid of the database files or design documents.
 It involves a deep understanding of ECUs, in-vehicle network, and access to the necessary tools.
+This process often includes capturing CAN traffic, analyzing patterns and identifying how specific signals correspond to vehicle behaviors.
+Skilled engineers use techniques like fuzzing, bit-level analysis and correlation with physical events to map out unknown protocols and message formats.

 Reverse engineering in-vehicle data involves analyzing and understanding the communication and data exchange within a vehicle’s network.
 This helps to uncover the structure, format, and meaning of the data being transmitted.
 This is done without the aid of the design documents or database file (example a CAN DBC file).

 This process is essential for understanding vehicle diagnostics, developing aftermarket products, analyzing a competitor vehicle, and enhancing vehicle performance.
-It’s essential to note that reverse engineering a vehicle network may be subject to legal and ethical practices.
-Almost all vehicle data can be found in 2 types of messages:
+Nevertheless, it’s important to note that reverse engineering a vehicle network may, in some cases, be subject to legal and ethical considerations.
+Specifically, almost all vehicle data can be found in two types of messages:

 1. Normal or Onboard messages which are available on the network for normal operation of the vehicle.